On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: ND values for the Walmart dataset

 \section{ND values for the Walmart dataset}

 In this section, we provide ND($t',\Tpar$) values for the Walmart dataset when different planning horizon lengths, $T$ values, are assumed.
-Note that all the ND values are calculated using the same models, notably the same DeepAR model trained with $\Tpred = 8$. \begin{itemize} \item $T = 2$
+Note that all the ND values are calculated using the same models. \begin{itemize} \item $T = 2$

 \item $T = 3$

 \item $T = 4$

 \item $T = 5$